The rising trend for domestic lifts

 We all love a little luxury in our house and the latest comforts and electronic gadgets to help us in our busy lives; so it’s no surprise that the trend for building high specification luxury homes sees developers and owners including the convenience of a home lift.

 It’s the ultimate statement, a lifestyle choice and a useful addition to high-end housing.
 A home with a lift really does stand out from the crowd, propelling a property into a highly desirable ‘must have’ category.
+It's not just people-moving lifts that have a role in domestic living.
+As the trend for townhouses continue, service lifts, also known as dumbwaiters, are having a resurgence in popularity.

 For houses with two or more floors and generously proportioned internal space, a domestic platform lift may be the right product.
 Known to Stannah as our Executive lift range, the Midilift or Piccolo can accommodate four/five people or a wheelchair user, serving the occupants of a large house well into the future.
 With a wealth of designs; doors by others to match the house interior; automatic single opening doors, different entrance configurations to give flexibility on each landing, and lift finishes to match the home interior - the choice of product and options are endless.